← Back to portfolio

 Ball Feeder

-The hopper itself is a repurposed team cart from our high school tennis equipment, with welded sheet metal panels added for weather resistance.
-Reusing the cart saved significant cost and gave me a proven frame to build on.
+The hopper is a repurposed team cart from the school's tennis equipment, with spot welded sheet metal panels for weather resistance.
+Reusing the cart saved cost and provided a proven rolling frame rather than fabricating one from scratch.